RyanKennon/AD-Domain-Setup/README.md

 5. Set the Directory Services Restore Mode (DSRM) password
-6. Complete the wizard and reboot the server
+6. Complete the install and reboot the VMM

 ---